Confinement-induced collective motion in suspensions of run-and-tumble particles: Model and methods

 \subsection{Model}

-The system under consideration is a two-dimensional suspension of active particles (type 1, in pink in Fig. \ref{fig:scheme}) following run-and-tumble dynamics confined in microchannels composed of frozen particles (type 2, in yellow in Fig. \ref{fig:scheme}).
+The system under consideration is a two-dimensional suspension of active particles (type 1, in pink in Fig. \ref{fig:scheme}) following run-and-tumble dynamics confined in microchannels composed of frozen particles (type 2, in yellow in Fig. \ref{fig:scheme}). \horacio{Figure \ref{fig:scheme} shows a scheme of the system with a graphic explanation of the geometrical parameters of the channel.}

 Run-and-tumble motion is implemented following Langevin dynamics: